-Extracurricular activities are just as important for your child’s development as maths and English.
+Extracurricular activities are just as important for your child’s development as math and English.
 It’s important for your child to learn new skills away from the classroom environment so that they can meet new people, develop skills and build confidence.
 Every child has their own individual interests and talents.
 As parents, it’s our job to identify and nurture our child’s talents.
 A child needs to experience different activities in order to find out what they like.

 Children enjoy music from a very early age.
 Nursery rhymes are sung to babies and many early years establishments use music and singing as a learning tool.
 As your child grows, an interest in popular music develops, which is often the starting point where an interest in learning a musical instrument starts.
 The internet has opened up a whole plethora of learning opportunities, you can learn to play the ukulele at easyukulelesongs.com or any other instrument of choice via youtube and website podcasts.
 If your child wishes to learn a musical instrument further you could search for a tutor in your local area.

 Sport encompasses a whole range of activities and there are so many options to explore.
 Team sports are excellent at developing social skills and an ability to work well within a team, research your local football teams, cricket teams, or netball teams.
 Martial arts are a good way of increasing confidence, strength and stamina, you could encourage your child to try a karate or judo class.
 Swimming is a sport as well as being an important life skill and sports such as tennis and golf encourage good hand/eye coordination as well as how to play competitively.

 Young children develop good motor skills whilst undertaking craft activities.
 Participating in crafts is something that parents can complete with their children, maintaining traditions.
 Older children can explore their creative side, completing arts and crafts to a high standard is confidence building and fulfilling.
 Often children find arts and crafts stress relieving and relaxing after a hard day studying.